Your digital assets are crucial to your marketing efforts.

 - Analytics data generated by any of the above

 These solutions help businesses take control of the content they create.
-According to the Content Marketing Institute, between 60%-70% of all created content goes unused – and it is often due to the kinds of communication disconnects that digital asset management platforms solve.
+According to the Content Marketing Institute, between 60%-70% of all created content goes unused.
+This is often due to the kinds of communication miscues that digital asset management platforms solve.

 Why your company needs to invest in Digital Asset Management

-Growing companies have to manage ever-increasing infrastructural challenges to remain competitive.
-Without taking the time and effort to establish an organized, automated solution for asset management, a sudden peak in conversions or sales is simply unsustainable.
-Disorganization becomes a bottleneck that prevents growth.
+Growing companies have to deal with ever-increasing infrastructural challenges to remain competitive.
+Without establishing an organized, automated solution for asset management, a sudden peak in conversions or sales is simply unsustainable.
+This becomes a bottleneck that prevents growth.

-Deploying a digital asset management solution is the first step towards creating a sustainable platform for marketing growth – especially in a marketing landscape dominated by video content and analytics.
+Deploying a digital asset management solution is the first step towards creating a sustainable platform for marketing growth.
+This is especially true in a marketing landscape dominated by video content and analytics, and in a ecosystem that values constant content creation.

-Here are five reasons why deploying a DAM now will empower your company’s video marketing and analytic strategy:
+Here are five reasons why deploying a DAM system will empower your company’s video marketing and analytic strategy:

 1. DAMs support communication and collaboration

 Without a DAM in place, it’s nearly impossible to keep track of marketing materials and video content.
-The lack of a single, centralized repository for your organization’s content becomes a constant, expensive drain on valuable employee-hours, dragging down productivity.
+The lack of a single, centralized repository for your organization’s content is a huge problem.
+It becomes a constant, expensive drain on valuable employee-hours, dragging down productivity.

-If you have found yourself searching for a file that another employee sent a week ago, frustrated by the fact that you can only seem to find an outdated version from two weeks ago, you have confronted the exact problem that DAM technology solves.
+Have you found yourself searching for a file that another employee sent a week ago?
+Or, maybe have found yourself frustrated by the fact that you can only seem to find an outdated version from two weeks ago?
+Well, you have confronted the exact problem that DAM technology solves.

 Being able to automatically organize and update digital content is incredibly important when it comes to video analytics and content.
 A good DAM allows users to intuitively upload and share video content with employees, users, and customers while automatically replacing outdated content.
 DAMs ensure your team is always operating based on the newest information contained in your video content strategy.